Jenny works primarily with independent and self-publishing authors to take their manuscripts from woe to go.

 work in progress

-In Australia, she earned a Book Editing Diploma with Distinction from Macleay College, and worked at The Australian Museum as editor of scientific publications (7 years) and co-author and editor of scientific catalogues (6 years).
-In Canada, she worked as an editor, writer and researcher at Intergroup Consultants in Winnipeg (2 years), and was editor for several newsletters that focused on a variety of interests – nature, outdoor activities, teen newcomers, and a community club (31 years combined).
+She has a Book Editing Diploma with Distinction from Macleay College, Australia, and worked at The Australian Museum as editor of scientific publications (7 years) and co-author and editor of scientific catalogues (6 years).
+In Canada, she has worked as an editor, writer and researcher in various capacities.